SC.1.N.1.1

 Matter is EVERYWHERE Part 4:

 Through exploration and discussion, the students will identify whether an object sinks or floats as a property of matter.
-Students will also sort objects by whether the object sinks or floats.
+Students will also sort objects on whether the object sinks or floats.
 This lesson is part 4 of a 4 part unit on Properties of Matter.
 During each lesson, the students will explore specific properties of matter through hands-on activities.

 Type: Lesson Plan